BaptisteHudyma/Lamp-Da/README.md

         - wipes.h: wipe animations, dot chase etc. Could be merged with animations.h in the future
     - ext: external libraries
     - physical: stuf related to the physical components: button, bluetooth, IMU, ...
-        - bluetooth.h: Control the bluetooth associated behavior
+        - bluetooth.h: Control the bluetooth associated behavior (foe now, causes segfaults, so not used)
         - button.h: control the button.
 Takes callbacks for actions on multiple button pushes.
 The implementation is intented to work with a tactile button (can be anything metallic really...)
         - Microphone.h: control the microphone behavior.
 Make available some functions to get the sound level and beat.
 Gives some animations as well
     - utils: General functions and constants that everybody needs